woojoo666/arcana-notes/notes8.md

 		tag: #tag // make #tag public
 	print source.tag // prints 10

+(Edit 1/29/2020: we mentioned this method in the previous section "Read-Only Private Variables, Public Mirrors")

 are you ever not in tag scope? how would you share tag scope?